weDevsOfficial/wedocs-plugin/readme.txt

 🗳️ Feedback form and helpful voting
 Each document includes a feedback form, allowing users to provide valuable insights, suggestions, or report issues directly.
 Enhance user engagement further with the "Helpful" voting system on articles.
 Users can vote on the helpfulness of an article, providing instant feedback to guide others to valuable content and helping the article to rank in Assistant Widget's explore tab.

-⚧️ Betterdocs migration feature
-If you’re using BetterDocs knowledge base plugin for your WordPress site, you can easily migrate all your data from there to weDocs.
-You just need to follow some easy steps to complete the entire migration.

 🥰 Compatible with WordPress language plugins weDocs supports multilingual documentation using the Weglot plugin.
 You can create documentation in multiple languages to cater to a diverse audience.
-It supports almost 100+ different languages.

 🧑‍💻 SEO Optimization
 weDocs is optimized for search engines to ensure better visibility and reach.
 Users can easily find the documentation using search engines, improving the overall SERP result.